tom9zbx/GIFtoolsCookbook/content/recipes/imageInInversion.rst

 GIFtools can import a geologic image and convert it to a geology model.
 This allows one to set bounds, weights, and a physical property based on the geology ID.
 This is particularly useful for inversion of multiple data types in the same area.
 Below are the steps to use a geologic image in an inversion.

 **NOTE:** In future releases of GIFtools, this functionality will be streamlined in a :ref:`inversion workflow <createInversionWorkflow>`.
-For now, an image and :ref:`modelBuilder module <createModelBuilder>` is required.
+For now, an image and :ref:`modelBuilder module <createModelBuilder>` are required.
 Below are details of the step required to create reference models, bounds, etc from an image.

 1. :ref:`Import a geologic image <importImage>`.
 The image should have solid colours indicating geologic zones (see below for example).
 The algorithms developed in GIFtools will struggle if annotations are included in the image.